• Skip to primary navigation

 Remove from heat, add lemon juice, cover, and keep aside.

-Step 5: Tempering: Heat ghee in a skillet on medium heat.
-Add the spices - cumin seeds, mustard seeds, asafoetida, and chili flakes.
+Step 5: In a skillet over medium heat, melt ghee and add cumin seeds, mustard seeds, asafoetida, and chili flakes.

 Cumin, mustard seeds and other spices frying in ghee in a cast iron pan.